 A student being superimposed in front of a teal background showing someone using a calculator.

-According to research, the mathematical knowledge needed by today’s teachers and teacher leaders is substantial, yet quite different from that required by students pursuing other mathematics-related professions.
+According to research, the mathematical knowledge needed by today’s teachers is substantial, yet quite different from that required by students pursuing other mathematics-related professions.
 The MEd in Mathematics Education program is designed around the most current research in best practices for teaching mathematics and is focused on making essential connections between the mathematics you study and the mathematics you teach.

 The MEd in Mathematics Education program offers two specializations, which are meant to allow working professionals like you to focus on the grade levels that match your career goals: